railsadminteam/rails_admin/Known-issues.md

 If you still have issue with the asset pipeline:

-* make sure you are using latest Rails 3.1 and Sprockets release
+* make sure you didn't commit your assets in public/assets
 * Some css/js assets are not meant to be compiled alone:
  * make sure you don't have any catch-all *.(css|js) in `config.assets.precompile`
  * make sure you don't have any catch-all `require_tree .` in application.(css|js)